aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 ### Settings Page

-From the settings page (`/settings`), registered users can select a profile color, change their avatar and banner, get and update their account information or delete their account.
+From the settings page (`/settings`), registered users can select a profile color, change their avatar and profile banner, get and update their account information or delete their account.
+Deleting an account will delete its associated resources (IVS channel and IVS chatroom).

 ![Settings page](screenshots/features/settings-page.png)